BioCom-Lab/AIGS/README.md

 #### CITATION
 The latest version of the manuscript related to scAIG is published on Arxiv at...

-When using ScAIG, please cite
+When using ScAIG, please cite...

 #### RUNNING THE MATLAB IMPLEMENTATION
 We provide the MATLAB code to run scAIG on eight example data sets in demo_scAIG_C.m and demo_scAIG_V.m.
 We give the mat format of the Yan data set, and the sources of the rest of the data are as follows: